teableio/teableio.gihtub.io/README.md

 - No need to refresh the page, data update in real time
 - Seamlessly integrate collaboration member invitation and management
 - Perfect permission management mechanism, from table to column level

-### 🧠 Copilot

-Native Integrated AI ability

-- Chat 2 App.
-"Create a project management app for me"
-- Chat 2 Chart.
-"Analyze the data in the order table using a bar chart"
-- Chat 2 View.
-"I want to see the schedule for the past week and only display participants"
-- Chat 2 Action.
-"After the order is paid and completed, an email notification will be sent to the customer"
-- More actions...

-### 🔒 Privacy-First

-You own your data, in spite of the cloud

-- Data is optionally stored locally without server support
-- Offline desktop client support
-- Sync & collaboration to cloud in just one click

 ### 🧩 Extensions